Willie Pye: Execution

-Willie James Pye was reportedly the first person scheduled for execution in Georgia after a four-year pause on executions due to the COVID-19 pandemic.
+Willie James Pye was reportedly the first person to be executed in Georgia after a four-year pause on executions due to the COVID-19 pandemic.
 Before Pye's execution, the last execution took place in January 2020, when Donnie Cleveland Lance was put to death for a double murder in 1997.

 Pye reportedly ordered a last meal of two chicken sandwiches, two cheeseburgers, french fries, two bags of plain potato chips, and two lemon-lime sodas.
 He was also visited by six family members, a clergy member, and an attorney for the final time before his death sentence was carried out.

 Soon after the dismissal of Pye's final appeal, Pye was executed by lethal injection at 11:03 p.m. at the Georgia Diagnostic and Classification Center in Jackson, Georgia.
 Pye was 59 years old at the time of his death.
 Reportedly, before he was administered with a single dose of pentobarbital (the drug used for his execution), Pye accepted a final prayer but he did not make a final statement.
 Pye was the 77th person to be executed in Georgia since 1976, and as of the time of Pye's execution, 36 men and one woman (Tiffany Moss) were still held on death row in Georgia.
 Pye was the third person to be executed in the United States during the year of 2024.

 After Pye's execution, Yarbrough's oldest daughter Tawanna Bell (the eldest of Yarbrough's three children) stated that she found closure through Pye's execution after 30 years since the rape and murder of her mother.
 Yarbrough's cousin Gernetta Starks also told the media that they were disappointed that the whole attention of her cousin's murder was shifted to the perpetrator instead of the victim, whom Yarbrough's family felt should be remembered, and the family also expressed support for Pye's death sentence.
 Aside from this, in 2021, Starks and one of Yarbrough's daughters established the organization When She Survives, which addresses the issues of domestic violence and breast cancer awareness, in an effort to honor Yarbrough.